Deer: 3 most frequent questions

 1 large garlic clove

-2 tablespoons chili powder or hot pepper sauce
+2 tablespoons (29.6 ml) chili powder or hot pepper sauce

 Deer Ticks

-Deer Ticks (Ixodes scapularis), also called Black-legged Ticks, are found in the eastern half of the U.S. They commonly feed on White-tailed Deer, which is how they got their name.
-But they also prey on rodents, birds and others animals.
+Deer Ticks, Ixodes scapularis, also called Black-legged Ticks, are found in the eastern half of the United States.
+They commonly feed on White-tailed Deer, which is how they got their name.
+But they also prey on rodents, birds, and other animals.
 They wait on foliage for an animal to brush past and then attach themselves to it.
-The ticks are dangerous because they can carry Lyme disease.
+The ticks are dangerous because they can carry Lyme Disease.

-There are a number of things you can do to reduce your exposure.
-Spraying your wildlife habitat isn’t one of them — what kills ticks will kill beneficial insects, too.
+Several things can be done to reduce your exposure, but spraying insecticide in your wildlife habitat isn’t one of them—what kills ticks will kill beneficial insects, too.

 Illustration of the Deer Tick during four life stages.